The Marcoola North Foreshore and Lorraine Avenue precinct is undergoing a master planning process.

 - Phase 2 UNDERWAY – Making a plan – Developing a draft masterplan from the values and visioning

 - Phase 3 – Have we got it right? - Have your say on the draft master plan

 - Phase 4 – Finishing and staging – Finalising the master plan

-The phase 1 community engagement is open from Friday 10 December 2021 to Friday 21 January 2022.
-Some of the ways you can have your say include:
+The phase 1 community engagement was open from Friday 10 December 2021 to Friday 21 January 2022.
+Some of the ways the community could have their say included:

 - Writing Council an email